cjativa/ubuntu-tutorial/README.md

 Meant to help others create and style their own terminals for the browser here [Creating an Ubuntu Terminal](http://zerochass.io/tutorial/creating-an-ubuntu-terminal-with-react).

-See the deployed version here [Ubuntu Terminal - Tutorial](https://ubuntu-tutorial.stackblitz.io).
+See the deployed version on StackBlitz here [Ubuntu Terminal - Tutorial](https://ubuntu-tutorial.stackblitz.io).